wizzie-io/wizzie-io.github.io/pages/normalizer/0.7.2/configuration/metrics.md

 version: 0.7.2
 permalink: /normalizer_0.7.2_metrics.html
 toc: true
+serviceImage: normalizer/logo.svg
 ---

-The Normalizer service uses the [Wizzie Metrics Library](https://github.com/wizzie-io/metrics-library) to build his metrics, by default it sends JVM metrics but you can register new metrics that will be exported too.
+The Normalizer service uses the [Wizzie Metrics Library](https://github.com/wizzie-io/metrics-library){:target="_blank"} to build his metrics, by default it sends JVM metrics but you can register new metrics that will be exported too.

 ## Properties